bobleesj/cifkit/docs/intro.md

 data-driven groups actually run.

-These capabilities have been used for high-throughput site and coordination analysis (for example AB-stacking prototype datasets over large cleaned crystallographic collections), as a geometry backend for bond tools (CBA) and structure featurizers (SAF), and in structure-type machine learning with experimental validation.
+These capabilities have been used for high-throughput site and coordination analysis over large crystallographic collections, as a geometry backend for bond tools (CBA) and structure featurizers (SAF), and in structure-type machine learning with experimental validation.
 If that work is useful in your research, consider citing the matching papers under **Publications** below.

 ### Two data sources (keep them separate)